geektech03/Snakes-Code/README.md

 # Snakes-Code
-Please Don't deleat any file.
+Don't delete any file and keep the files in one folder.
-Download everything and then run.
+Download everything and then run the code with python.
-Excess use of cheat codes can even destroy game in which you are gonna beat high score.
+Excess use of cheat codes can even cause glitch in the game.

 # Requirments
 Python
 Python IDE

+# Python Modules
+Pygame
+Tkinter
+Random
+os

 # Bugs
-Any bugs please report at root362003@gmail.com
+Any bugs please report at root03062003@gmail.com